ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Transport Properties {#transport-properties}

-Each application using the Transport Services Interface declares its preferences for how the transport service should operate using properties at each stage of the lifetime of a connection.
-During pre-establishment, Selection Properties (see {{selection-props}}) are used to specify which paths and protocol stacks can be used and are preferred by the application, and Connection Properties (see {{connection-props}}) can be used to influence decisions made during establishment and to fine-tune the eventually established connection.
+Each application using the Transport Services Interface declares its preferences for how the transport service should operate using properties at each stage of the lifetime of a connection using Transport Properties, as defined in
+{{I-D.ietf-taps-arch}}.

+Transport Properties are divided into Selection, Connection, and Message Properties.
+During pre-establishment, Selection Properties (see
+{{selection-props}}) are used to specify which paths and protocol stacks can be used and are preferred by the application, and Connection Properties (see
+{{connection-props}}) can be used to influence decisions made during establishment and to fine-tune the eventually established connection.
 These Connection Properties can also be used later, to monitor and fine-tune established connections.
 The behavior of the selected protocol stack(s) when sending Messages is controlled by Message Properties (see {{message-props}}).

-Collectively, Selection, Connection, and Message Properties can be referred to as Transport Properties.
 All Transport Properties, regardless of the phase in which they are used, are organized within a single namespace.
-This enables setting them as defaults in earlier stages and querying them in later
+This enables setting them as defaults in earlier stages and querying them in later stages:
-stages:

 - Connection Properties can be set on Preconnections
 - Message Properties can be set on Preconnections and Connections
 - The effect of Selection Properties can be queried on Connections and Messages

 Note that Configuring Connection Properties and Message Properties on Preconnections is preferred over setting them later.
-Connection Properties specified early on may be used as additional input to the selection process.
-Also note that Protocol Specific Properties, see {{property-names}}, should not be used as an input to the selection process.
+Early specification of Connection Properties allows their use as additional input to the selection process.
+Protocol Specific Properties, see {{property-names}}, should not be used as an input to the selection process.

 ### Transport Property Names {#property-names}